klorb014/AntireflectiveCoatingOptimizationProject/README.md

 This repo aims to compare a few different optimization algorithms for this use case.
 Currently, the only implemented algorithm is a Particle Swarm algorithm.

+On top of searching for the best refractive index for each layer, the program will then attempt to map the refractive index to a corresponding material.
+The material-refractive index dataset is not very comprehensive, so the some of the combinations are not very practical in practice.

 Read the README.ipynb for more information about the underlying theory.